JUI-F Chief Launching March For Release Of Zardari, Nawaz From Prison, Halting Accountability:Swati - UrduPoint

 JUI-F Chief Launching March For Release Of Zardari, Nawaz From Prison, Halting Accountability:Swati

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Oct, 2019 ) :Federal Minister for Parliamentary Affairs, Senator Azam Swati on Sunday said Maulana Fazlur Rehman's 'long march' towards Islamabad was being organized to release Asif Ali Zardari and Nawaz Sharif from prison and halting the process of accountability in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Oct, 2019 ) :Federal Minister for Parliamentary Affairs, Senator Azam Swati said that JUI chief Maulana Fazlur Rehman's 'long march' towards Islamabad aimed at getting Asif Ali Zardari and Nawaz Sharif from prison and halting the accountability process.

 Maulana Fazlur Rehman was fighting the case of leaders of other parties including Zardari and Nawaz who were facing jail due to corruption charges, he stated while talking to a private news channel.